 Hotel: The Lakefront Anchorage, formerly Millennium Alaskan Hotel Anchorage, offers modern accommodations on the shores of Lake Spenard and Lake Hood.
 The lobby is rich with displays of animals indigenous to Alaska, including a Kodiak brown bear, polar and black bears.
 Numerous king salmon, moose and caribou mounts also adorn the spacious lobby.

 From a lakeside deck, guests can watch over 800 float planes land every day at Lake Hood, the largest and busiest floatplane base in the world.
-There are no view rooms at this property.
+Please note: There are no view rooms at this property.
 Deluxe rooms feature one King or two Queen beds.
-This hotel offers complimentary 24/7 airport service and daily shuttle service to the downtown Anchorage area.
+The hotel offers complimentary 24/7 airport service and daily shuttle service to the downtown Anchorage area.